On the Ability of Transformers to Verify Plans: Discussion

 Prior work has also tried to connect computational complexity of classical planning \cite{bylander1994computational} to formal language theory \cite{holler2016assessing, Lin_Bercher_2022}, albeit not in the context of transformer expressiveness.
 In contrast, a rich line of research has looked into transformers expressiveness through the lens of formal language theory and computational complexity.
 This includes the design of formalisms that capture transformer computations, such as RASP \cite{weiss2021thinking}, B-RASP \cite{yang2024masked}, C-RASP \cite{yangcounting2024} and results linking models to complexity classes such as $\mathrm{TC}^0$ \cite{merrill2023parallelism, strobl2023average}. \citet{zhou2023algorithms} conjectured that only programs expressible in RASP-L exhibit length generalization, a notion formalized by \citet{huangformal2025} using the C-RASP formalism \cite{yangcounting2024}.
 The C-RASP length generalization framework has since seen substantial success, with results demonstrated at scale \cite{jobanputra2025born}, quantitative bounds on training length \cite{izzo2025quantitative}, and even predictions of the model depth required to solve certain problems \cite{yang2025kneedeep}.
 More broadly, length generalization remains an active area of research, with approaches exploring scratchpads, positional embeddings, and synthetic data generation \citep{anil2022exploring, generalization-on-unseen, zhou2023algorithms, golowich2025role, hou2024universal, xiao2025generalizing, press2022train, two-stones-zhenyu-he, cho2024position, leeself, chen2025nonasymptotic}.
-Our work is most closely related to \citet{nunezmolina2025tokenpredictionstripsworld}, who show that plan verification for propositional STRIPS is expressible in B-RASP, and thus realizable by a restricted class of transformers \cite{yang2024masked}.
-We differ in two key respects: we study \emph{generalization in learning} rather than expressivity, and we consider generalization not only across plans for a fixed instance, but also across instances with unbounded numbers of objects.